Sally Maitlis: Education and career

 Maitlis studied psychology at University College London, graduating with a Bachelor of Science degree in 1986.
 She then became a research assistant at St Mary's Hospital Medical School, London, before joining Saville and Holdsworth Ltd as an occupational psychologist in 1988.
 She joined the University of Sheffield in 1991 as a research scientist in its Social and Applied Psychology Unit.
-She also undertook a Doctor of Philosophy degree which Sheffield awarded her in 1998 for a doctoral thesis titled "Symphonic dances: a study of deciison making in British symphony orchestras".
+She also undertook a Doctor of Philosophy degree which Sheffield awarded her in 1998 for a doctoral thesis titled "Symphonic dances: a study of decision making in British symphony orchestras".
 She spent 1998 as a postdoctoral fellow at Harvard University.

 In 1999, Maitlis joined the Sauder School of Business, University of British Columbia, as an assistant professor.
 She was promoted to associate professor in 2007 and made Professor of Organizational Behavior in 2014.
 Then, also in 2014, she was appointed Professor of Organisational Behaviour and Leadership at the Saïd Business School, University of Oxford.

 In addition to her main academic career in work psychology, she has an interest in counselling psychology and psychotherapy.
 She completed a Master of Education degree in counselling psychology with the University of British Columbia in 2012, and a clinical diploma in integrative psychotherapy with the Metanoia Institute in 2021.
 Although initially a hobby, she has worked as an integrative psychotherapist since 2012.